gitblit/fathom/fathom-site/docs/configuration.md

 Some modules require settings and these will all be stored in your configuration file.

-**Note:**<br/>
+!!!
+Note
     Specification of an *application.package* does not affect configuration file loading.
 Configuration files will always be loaded from the `conf` directory of the classpath.

 ### Profiles